nerveband/whatsapp_voice_transcription/README.md

 * Node.js
 * npm
 * WhatsApp account
-* API Key from OpenAI for GPT and Whisper APIs
+* API Key from OpenAI for GPT and Whisper APIs (if using OpenAI)
+* API Key from Anthropic for Claude models (if using Anthropic)
+* API Key from Deepgram for voice transcription (if using Deepgram)

 ### Installing
 1. Clone the repository to your local machine:

    ```
    git clone https://github.com/nerveband/whatsapp_voice_transcription.git